 What to Do About Concrete Spalling

-It you have a concrete patio, walkway, pool deck, or other outdoor living area, that was probably poured poured in the 60's, you’ve probably noticed that it's ugly.
-Maybe it's chipping, it's pitted, or the surface is flaking.
-That's what the DOC+ and other concrete contractors call spalling.
+It you have a concrete patio, walkway, pool deck, or other outdoor living area that was poured many decades ago, you’ve probably noticed that chipping, pitted, or the surface is flaking.
+That's what concrete contractors call spalling.

 Rebar is short for 'reinforcing bar' and it is the structure buried deep within your old concrete slab to provide strength and stability which is crucial for any concrete slab or foundation.
 If your rebar was constructed of metal many years ago, it may have corroded.
 When it does, the rebar pushes against the concrete and causes spalling on the surface.